kimlew/bash-rsync-backup/README.md

 Script:

+- includes menu of options
-- includes user prompts - since including or excluding a trailing / is tricky, especially when entering the source & destination/target
+- eliminates confusing/tricky part of when to include or exclude a trailing / especially when you enter the source & destination/target
 - prevents creation of unwanted duplicate sub-directories